‘Teen Mom’ Star Amber Portwood Accused Of Scamming Customers Via Return Policy

 “I made a purchase, but the clothes didn’t fit… I returned them, but it was a huge back and forth.”

-Portwood confidently tweeted no items have been sent back and “people saying that we have returned products are 100% lying.”
-The website, Radar Online obtained access to the email exchange between the customer and support@beforeverhaute.com regarding the returned item.
+Portwood confidently tweeted no items have been sent back and “people saying that we have returned products are 100 percent lying.”
+The website Radar Online obtained access to the email exchange between the customer and support@beforeverhaute.com regarding the returned item.

 According to Radar Online, on January 6, a customer requested to return two items that were too small.
 Forever Haute customer service responded on January 18.